 Steinfeld is one of the most talented young actresses in Hollywood today, earning a Golden Globe nomination for Best Actress for her performance in The Edge of Seventeen and even an Oscar nomination for Best Supporting Actress for her role in True Grit when she was only 13 years old.

 But what amazes me about Steinfeld isn’t her acting prowess.
 It’s that she’s also just as accomplished as a singer.
 Steinfeld has collaborated with some of the most popular artists in the music industry, like Zedd, Florida Georgia Line, and Alesso, to produce three hit song that have all reached the Billboard Hot 100 record chart.
-After a quick search on Spotify, I even discovered that I had already saved these songs on a playlist -- I had no idea she sang them.
+After a quick search on Spotify, I even discovered that I had already saved these songs on a playlist, and I had no idea she sang them.

-Although Steinfeld is mostly known for her acting chops, her singing abilities bolster her esteem as a performer and stretch her brand and reach to more audiences and fans.
+Although Steinfeld is mostly known for her acting chops, her singing abilities bolster her esteem as a performer and stretch her brand to more audiences and fans.
 And just like her venture into music, companies often extend their brand to develop new products in industries that they don’t have any market share in.
 These initiatives are called brand extensions, and they allow companies to leverage their brand awareness and equity to create more revenue streams.

 What separates the best brand extensions from the worst?

 Historically, the most successful brand extensions are the ones that closely tie to the company’s flagship product or core brand, like Gerber’s baby clothes and Dole’s frozen fruit bars.
 By entering tangential markets that can preserve their brand’s unique associations and perceived quality, companies can develop new products that consumers intuitively understand the benefits of, even though they’ve never seen them on a shelf.